The Top 54 Kitchen Window Ideas – Interior Home and Design

 Shutters are popular farmhouse kitchen window ideas.
 Some manufacturers make shutters from recycled plastic instead of wood, but they create the same look.
 Shop for these “polywood” plantation shutters if you prefer them over the barn-style kitchen shutters common in farmhouse decor.

-White linen roman shades have a loose weave that filters light and softens the look of your kitchen windows.
+White linen roman shades have a loose weave that filters and softens the look of your windows.
 Their simple white design won’t compete with the other focal points in the room.
-If your farmhouse kitchen has a more cottage or country vibe, consider full lace curtain panels or a softly printed floral fabric with decorative tie-backs.
+If your farmhouse has a more cottage or country vibe, consider full lace curtain panels or a softly printed floral fabric with decorative tie-backs.

 5. Kitchen Window Ideas with Plants